 Useful links

-This unit will enhance students' understanding of cardiovascular risk, and the cardiovascular complications that may occur in metabolic disease.
-It will facilitate increased confidence in the assessment, prevention and practical medical management of cardiovascular disease in its broadest sense.
-Epidemiology and pathophysiology of atherogenesis and cardiovascular disease, will be addressed followed by an intensive focus on characterisation and patient-centred management of common modifiable cardiovascular risk factors including hypertension, lipoprotein disorders, diabetes and liftestyle factors pertinent to cardiovascular health.
-Evidence based screening and diagnostic methods, lifestyle interventions, pharmacotherapy and non-invasive monitoring will be covered.
-This will be followed by a detailed exploration of large and small vessel disease and implications of metabolic disease for brain, kidney and heart function (including ischaemic cardiomyopathy, diabetic cardiomyopathy and hypertensive cardiomyopathy).
-Peripheral arterial and cerebrovascular disease, arrhythmogenic disturbances, sleep disorders and non-alcoholic fatty liver disease will all be considered.
-At the conclusion of this unit of study, students will be equipped with the knowledge and skills to assess and manage cardiovascular disease risk and have a comprehensive understanding of cardiovascular complications of metabolic disease.
+This unit will enhance students' understanding of cardiovascular risk factors and common cardiovascular complications of metabolic disease.
+It will facilitate increased confidence in the screening and assessment, diagnosis, prevention and practical management of cardiovascular disease in its broadest sense.
+The epidemiology and pathophysiology of atherogenesis and cardiovascular disease will be explored, followed by an in-depth exploration of the characterisation and patient-centred management of standard modifiable cardiovascular risk factors including hypertension, lipid and lipoprotein disorders, diabetes, and lifestyle factors pertinent to cardiovascular health.
+Evidence-based screening and diagnosis, lifestyle interventions, pharmacotherapy and non-invasive screening and assessment will be covered.
+This will be followed by a detailed exploration of large and small vessel disease and the implications of metabolic disease within the brain, kidney and heart (with a focus on ischaemic cardiomyopathy, diabetic cardiomyopathy and hypertensive cardiomyopathy).
+Peripheral arterial disease, cerebrovascular disease, arrhythmogenic disturbances, sleep disorders and non-alcoholic fatty liver disease will also be explored.
+At the conclusion of this unit of study, students will possess the knowledge and skills to assess and manage cardiovascular disease risk and have a comprehensive understanding of the potential cardiovascular complications of metabolic disease and knowledge of evidence-based strategies to improve clinical outcomes.

 Code | MBHT5004 |